PauloGrosso/Robot-Car/README.md

 ## Schematics
 ![optional caption text](scheme/bluetooth.jpg)

+Note: The Motor Control Unit is the H-Bridge.

 ## Design Analysis
 ![Figure 1](scheme/mechanics1.jpg)
 The idea for driving the vehicle forward and backward is very simple and straightforward as shown in the figure.
 ![](scheme/mechanics2.jpg)
-The general idea for change the direction of the movement is to make motors spin in different directions.
+This project uses differential wheels to change direction.
+The general idea is to make motors spin in different directions.
 One side wheels spin in a direction while the wheels on the other side spin in an opposite direction.
 Thus, it produces a rotation on the chassis.

 ## Further Improvement
 One of the most important improvement I will make for this project is the controlling UI on the computer.
 Right now, the vehicle can only read four commands: forward, backward, turn right, and turn left.